-Consult this guide for the 10 best essential oils for women’s health, and tips on how to incorporate them into your everyday life.
-You’ll also want to be sure to familiarize yourself with the oil you use and make sure the oil is safe for topical application.
+Consult this guide for the 10 best essential oils for women’s health with tips on how to incorporate them into your everyday life.
+You’ll also want to be sure to familiarize yourself with any other oils you use to make sure they are safe for topical application.
 Here are our picks for the best essential oils for women.

 1. Clary Sage

 Clary sage has long been a favorite when dealing with women’s health.
-Not only is it naturally antibacterial and anti-inflammatory, it’s also super beneficial for a number of women’s health issues.
-It’s even considered to be an effective aphrodisiac.
+Not only is it naturally antibacterial [source] and anti-inflammatory, it’s also super beneficial for a number of women’s health issues.
+It’s even considered by some to be an effective aphrodisiac.
 Some other benefits of clary sage include:

 - soothing properties

-Everyday use: You can combine a few drops of clary sage with some milk and add to an epsom salt bath or combine a few drops with a carrier oil and massage directly onto your abdomen to ease cramps and discomfort.
+You can combine a few drops of clary sage with some milk and add to an Epsom salt bath.
+Or combine a few drops with a carrier oil, and massage directly onto your abdomen to ease cramps and discomfort.

 Lemon essential oil is such a happy oil.
-Not only will it naturally brighten your day by boosting your mood, but it’s also a powerful antibacterial as well.
+Not only will it boost your mood to naturally brighten your day, but it’s also a powerful antibacterial [source].
 It has a wonderfully refreshing scent and is commonly used to:

-Everyday use: Lemon is phototoxic, so it should only be used on the skin in very low dilutions and never directly before sun exposure.
-Diffusing lemon essential oil is one of the best ways to enjoy its therapeutic benefits AND enjoy its delightful aroma.
+Lemon is phototoxic, so it should only be used on the skin in very low dilutions and never directly before sun exposure.
+Diffusing lemon essential oil is one of the best ways to enjoy its therapeutic benefits AND its delightful aroma.

-Everyday use: Add a drop to your facial or body moisturizer, and to your shampoo or conditioner to help balance oil production and moisturize your skin.
+Add a drop to your facial or body moisturizer and to your shampoo or conditioner to help balance oil production and moisturize your skin.

-Basil may not be the first oil you consider when choosing essential oils for women’s health, but it’s actually a very versatile oil that has many therapeutic properties.
+Basil may not be the first oil you think of when choosing essential oils for women’s health, but it’s actually a versatile oil with many therapeutic properties.
 Some of the benefits of basil essential oil include:

 - soothes sore and tired muscles

-Everyday use: A single drop can be used in a recipe for cooking or combine a few drops with a carrier oil to make a massage blend for tired muscles.
-For memory, focus, migraines, and headaches, diffuse basil intermittently throughout the home.
+A single drop can be used in a recipe for cooking.
+To make a massage blend for tired muscles, combine a few drops with a carrier oil.
+For memory, focus, migraines, and headaches diffuse basil EO intermittently throughout the home.

 Citrus oils are a personal favorite of mine.
-I love their crisp, fresh aromas that never cease to boost my mood and energize me.
-Sweet orange is no exception.
-Unlike many other citrus oils, sweet orange is not considered phototoxic.
-Some beneficial properties of sweet orange essential oil include:
+I love their crisp, fresh aromas that always boost my mood and energize me.
+Sweet orange EO is no exception.
+Unlike many other citrus oils, sweet orange is not considered phototoxic [source].

-Everyday use: Add a few drops into your body scrub and feel refreshed and awake as you step out of the shower each day.
-Or simply diffuse sweet orange throughout your home to enjoy its mood-boosting and air-purifying properties.
+Add a few drops into your body scrub, and feel refreshed and awake as you step out of the shower each day.
+Or simply diffuse sweet orange EO throughout your home to enjoy its mood-boosting and air-purifying properties.

 - immune boosting

-Everyday use: Because oregano is a very potent essential oil–as well as a known sensitizer–it is best used by diffusing it throughout the home to purify the air, boost immunity, support digestion, and aid respiratory function.
+Because oregano is a very potent essential oil and a known sensitizer, it is best when diffused throughout the home to purify the air, boost immunity, support digestion, and aid respiratory function.